 - Transfer goods from one container to another

 In each of these examples, a prosecutor needs to prove that a defendant took these actions with the intent of stealing the items.
 Unfortunately, something as seemingly innocent as placing an item in a pocket or leaving it in a baby carriage could be evidence of apparent shoplifting.
 Our Gilbert theft defense lawyers could provide more information about the legal definition of shoplifting under state law.

 Shoplifting convictions have the potential to change a person’s life.
 Under the statute, the severity of the penalty depends upon the dollar value of the items involved in the incident.
 At a minimum, a conviction is a class 1 misdemeanor.
 This means that a court may fine a guilty person up to $2,500, require them to spend up to six months in jail, or both.
 This is in addition to having a misdemeanor criminal record for life.

 If the value of the items rises to more than $1,000 but less than $2,000, the offense is a class 6 felony.
 For items in excess of this amount, the charge is a class 5 felony.
 Here, convictions will label a person as a felon and may result in a prison sentence of up to two-and-a-half years.
 This in addition to having a lifetime felony conviction on your record, which could impact future employment opportunities.

-Although there are never any guarantees as to outcomes or success, Hiring a Chandler shoplifting attorney could potentially help people to avoid this outcome.
+Although there are never any guarantees as to outcomes or success, Hiring a Gilbert shoplifting attorney could potentially help people to avoid this outcome.
 A lawyer could help to dispute the idea that a defendant took a step towards committing theft while still in a store.
 They could examine security camera footage and talk with witnesses in an attempt to defeat an allegation of concealment or price altering.
 They could also cross-examine store workers to challenge their recollection of the incident and create reasonable doubt during a trial.